T342guy/VAIIYA-terminal/README.md

 # Welcome to the VAIIYA terminal project page!

+> [!IMPORTANT]
+> Notices about VAIIYA Termial will show up in this note!

 Welcome VAIIYA trustees and fellow THE FINALS contestants! welcome to my VAIIYA terminal project page!